hexoverthemoon/I-am-ready-to-put-on-a-show/README.md

 <p align="center">
 ⋆.𐙚 ̊ always with the loml @kodysbornagain !! usually afk playing games with him ₊˚⊹♡
 <p align="center">
-check out my strawpage >⩊< ! find out more about me
+check out my strawpage >⩊< ! find out more about me - and please leave a note or drawing! i want to add to my gallery :3
 <p align="center">
 ︶⊹︶︶୨୧︶︶⊹︶︶୨୧︶︶⊹︶
 <p align="center">